ChocolateApp/Chocolate/README.md

 #### For Movies :
 * Create a directory
 * Put all your movies in with a proper name, like "Batman Begins.mkv" instead of "Batman.Begins.H264.AAC.XxMOVIESxX.mkv"
+* Create a new library and select the directory you created with the specific type
 * It's done

 #### For Shows :